makedeb/makedeb-docs/intro/setup.md

 # Arch Linux
 {% hint style="info" %}
-These instructions are also applicable to distributions based on Arch, such as Manjaro, Chakra Linux, and Artix Linux.
+These instructions are also applicable to distributions based on Arch, such as Manjaro and Artix Linux.
 {% endhint %}

 On Arch Linux, no configuration is needed to install makedeb, and can be installed directly from the Arch User Repository.